Functions and methods

 In fact, when it issues the error about v being immutable, the compiler will suggest a rewrite equivalent to the one above (and in the right IDE, will offer to perform the rewrite for you).

 The compiler also ensures that v and delta can't be modified by any other means during the call: their values are truly independent of everything else in the program, preventing all possibility of data races and allowing us to reason locally about everything that happens in the body of offset_let.
-It provides this guarantee in part by ensuring that nothing can modify the arguments passed to offset_let while the function executes which allowing arguments to be passed without making any copies.
+It provides this guarantee in part by ensuring that nothing can modify the arguments passed to offset_let while the function executes which allows arguments to be passed without making any copies.

 A C++ developer can understand the let convention as pass by const reference, but with the additional static guarantee that there is no way the referenced parameters can be modified during the call.